rinojs/rinojs/README.md

 # Rino.js 🦏
 Serverside/PC Web Page Templating system that is similar to the popular web frameworks.
-It is rinojs because the name rhino, rhinojs and rino are being used by others.
+It is "rinojs" because the name rhino, rhinojs and rino are being used by others.

+## 📢 Notice
+From version 0.1.0 how we load component is different.
+So if you have used v0.0.1, you need to update your codes.

 ## 💪 The things you can do with Rino.js:
 ```